nyudlts/ultraviolet/docs/SETUP.md

   + At least 8GB of RAM and 4 cores.
 - Supported Operating Systems
   - MacOS or Linux-based systems (Windows not supported)
-- System Requirements to Install Ultraviolet
+- System Requirements to Install Ultraviolet (ensure you have these installed on your system)
   - Git
   - **Simple Python Version Management (Pyenv)**
     + [Installation instructions](https://github.com/pyenv/pyenv#installation)